-Day 4: Los Tarrales to Santiago Atitlan.
-Most of the day will be spent birding again around Los Tarrales, focusing on whichever areas now require our most attention for new birds.
-After lunch in Los Tarrales, we’ll depart for San Pedro in the afternoon (a 2-hour drive away), checking Lake Atitlan for waterbirds on the journey there, which can include Least and Pied-billed Grebes, Belted Kingfisher, and others.
-The night will be spent in Santiago Atitlan, in a hotel overlooking the lake.
-Some downtime will be allowed on this day to prepare us for the mountain hike the next day for the revered Horned Guan.
+Day 4: Los Tarrales to Lake Atitlan.
+Most of the day will be spent birding again around Los Tarrales, targeting whatever we are still looking for.
+After lunch in Los Tarrales, we’ll drive about two hours to Lake Atitlan, checking for waterbirds on the journey, which can include Least and Pied-billed Grebes, Belted Kingfisher, and others.
+Two nights will be spent in a hotel overlooking the lake.
+We’ll get to the hotel fairly early to prepare us for the tough hike the next day.

-Day 11: Tikal.
-Tikal is famous in the wider world for its dramatic Mayan ruins, which will be front and center on this day.
-However, it is also a superb spot for tropical birds.
-We will set out very early in order to watch the sunrise over the impressive ancient ruins, and then start seeing birds and animals shortly after the sun hits the Mayan building.
-Howler Monkeys are prominent, both by voice and sight, and may be the first to be heard, as dawn breaks over the ruins.
-While the ruins will of course be of major interest and time will be taken to admire them, this will not stop us from birding right around them, as amazing species like Ocellated Turkey, Great Curassow, Rose-throated Tanager, Keel-billed Toucan, White-necked Puffbird, Yucatan Jay, Slaty-tailed Trogon, White-collared Manakin, and Gray-throated Chat, Orange-breasted Falcon, Ornate Hawk-Eagle, Gray-headed Kite, and White Hawk can all be seen in and around the complex, and there will also be time to enjoy the cultural aspects too.
+Day 11: Tikal National Park.
+Tikal is perhaps most famous for its dramatic Mayan ruins, but it is also a superb spot for tropical birds.
+We will set out very early in order to watch the sunrise over this impressive ancient site, and then start seeing birds and animals shortly thereafter (Howler Monkeys are often among the first!).
+Amazing species like Ocellated Turkey, Great Curassow, Rose-throated Tanager, Keel-billed Toucan, White-necked Puffbird, Yucatan Jay, Slaty-tailed Trogon, White-collared Manakin, Gray-throated Chat, Orange-breasted Falcon, Ornate Hawk-Eagle, Gray-headed Kite, and White Hawk can all be seen in and around the complex, and there will also be time to enjoy the cultural aspects too.

 ACCOMMODATION: Good to excellent, all have private, en-suite bathrooms, full-time hot water, and 24h electricity.

 WHAT’S INCLUDED?: Tips to drivers, local guides, and lodge staff; accommodation from the night of day 1 to the night day 12; meals from dinner on day 1 (unless you arrive too late for dinner service) to breakfast on day 13; safe drinking water throughout; Tropical Birding tour leader with scope and audio gear from the morning of day 2 to the afternoon of day 12; one arrival and one departure airport transfer per person (transfers may be shared with other participants of the same tour if they are on the same flight, and depending on the hotel, airport transportation may be via a hotel shuttle); ground transport for the group to all sites in the itinerary from day 2 to day 11 in suitable vehicle(s) with local driver(s); roundtrip flight from Guatemala City to Flores; entrance fees to birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).